 In July 2020, the CFPB issued a new rule repealing core aspects of the 2017 rule, including the protections against lenders making loans without reasonably determining that borrowers have the ability to repay.
 The 2020 rule creates a new evidentiary standard and relies on new interpretations of the statutory definitions of “unfair” and “abusive.”

-In October 2020, Public Citizen, representing the National Association for Latino Community Asset Builders (NALCAB) and co-counseling with the Center for Responsible Lending (CRL), filed a lawsuit in the District Court for the District of Columbia challenging the 2020 rule.
-The complaint explains that the rule is arbitrary and capricious, violates the Dodd-Frank Wall Street Reform and Consumer Protection Act, and was adopted without following rulemaking requirements.
-Plaintiff filed an amended complaint in January 2021.
-Motions to dismiss the amended complaint were filed by CFPB and an industry association that intervened as a defendant.
-In April 2021, we filed an opposition to the CFPB’s and the industry intervenor’s motions to dismiss the case, in which they argued that the plaintiff lacks standing.
+In October 2020, Public Citizen, representing the National Association for Latino Community Asset Builders (NALCAB) and co-counseling with the Center for Responsible Lending, filed a lawsuit challenging the 2020 rule as arbitrary and capricious and in violation of the Dodd-Frank Wall Street Reform and Consumer Protection Act.
+Arguing that NALCAB lacked standing, the CFPB and an industry association that had intervened as a defendant then moved to dismiss the case.
+In January 2022, the court granted the motions to dismiss.